JiaPeng1234/Testface/README.md

 # Testface

-a simpel facerecognition system based on triplet loss
+a facerecognition system using laptop camera

+based on multi-layer convolutional neural network

 /you need to run GUI.ipynb